-Before building your quadcopter, Radio Transmitter (TX) should be one of the first items to buy.
-It can be confusing to RC beginners how to choose a suitable RC transmitter.
-In this article we will discuss the basics of a transmitter (RC Controller) and what you should look for when buying one: price, the number of channels, modes, frequency and other features.
+This tutorial explains the basics of a radio transmitter (RC Controller) and what you should look out for when buying one: price, the number of channels, modes, frequency and other features.